 maintaining the same position.

-If you just started weightlifting, it is best to do a minimum of 4 or a maximum of 6 reps per set.
+If you just started weightlifting, it is best to do a minimum of 4 rep max, or a maximum of 6 reps per set.
 After hitting the upper limit, it is time to add the weight for your next.
 On the other hand, if you are a seasoned weightlifter, it is wise to lift in various rep ranges.
-Another option is to practice strategic periodized training.
+It is also best to limit your deadlifting to 2-3 times per week.

-You can also make use of resistance bands.
+You can also make use of resistance bands to help you improve your deadlift.
 These increase

 performance as these improve strength in a specific position and helps apply proper movement mechanics.
 You can utilize these in two ways: